nabilrhman/MapChat-MVC/README.md

 -   See other people's locations, more specifically which cities they are from.
 -   Share your location by your IP address.
 -   Easy to use user experience.
--   Create your profile along with your own avatar.-
+-   Create your profile along with your own avatar.

 ## Stretch goals